Faculty and Staff

 A native Floridian, Ms. Rochefort began undergraduate studies with Gannon University in Erie, PA and Christendom College in Front Royal, VA, earned a Bachelor of Arts in English from Palm Beach Atlantic University in West Palm Beach, FL and a Master of Science in English Education from Nova Southeastern University in Fort Lauderdale, FL.
 She embarked upon her vocation as a homeschooling mother until God led her into the Diocese of Palm Beach as a Florida-certified instructor teaching in grades PK3 – 8 in addition to serving at various times as Media Specialist, Director of Religious Education, and Director of Family Life Ministry.
 Additional teaching experience outside the Diocese includes public and private schools grades 6-12, private tutoring, and volunteering as an adult literacy tutor.
 She remains passionate about teaching and learning while continuing to enjoy the blessings of her six adult children, scuba diving, and target practice.
 She loves being at Donahue Academy to walk with and guide her students in the pursuit of Truth, Beauty, and Goodness.

-Dene’ Rosser graduated from the University of Nebraska-Lincoln with a B.S. in Elementary and Special Education.
+Mrs. Rosser graduated from the University of Nebraska-Lincoln with a B.S. in Elementary and Special Education.
 She most recently served as the Director of Religious Education for Holy Spirit Parish in Montgomery, Alabama.
 Prior to that role, she and her husband, Tyler, served four years as missionaries with FOCUS, the Fellowship of Catholic University Students, helping college students grow in their Catholic faith and evangelize their peers.
-Dene’s passion is working with children and she is excited to be a part of the Donahue Academy.
-Dene’ and Tyler reside in Ave Maria with their two sons, James (3) and John (1).
+Mrs. Rosser’s passion is working with children and fostering a love of learning from the early years and she is excited to be a part of the Donahue Academy.
+The Rossers reside in Ave Maria with their four children.